gardener/gardener/docs/concepts/scheduler.md

 ## `shoots/binding` subresource

 The `shoots/binding` subresource is used to bind a `Shoot` to a `Seed`.
 On creation of shoot clusters, the scheduler updates the binding automatically if an appropriate seed cluster is available.
 Only an operator with necessary RBAC can update this binding manually.
 This can be done by changing the `.spec.seedName` of the shoot.
 However, if a different seed is already assigned to the shoot, this will trigger a control-plane migration.
-For required steps, Please see [Shoot Control plane Migration](../usage/control_plane_migration.md#shoot-control-plane-migration).
+For required steps, Please see [Triggering the Migration](../usage/control_plane_migration.md#triggering-the-migration).

 ## `seedSelector` field in the `Shoot` specification